![]() |

-Mr. Keene has written for Human Events, National Review, the Washington Times, the Boston Globe and many other media outlets, and is a regular columnist for The Hill, a newspaper covering Congress.
+Mr. Keene has written for Human Events, National Review, the Washington Times, the Wall Street Journal, Boston Globe, New York Times and many other media outlets, and was a regular columnist for The Hill.
 For many years he has also served as a political analyst on myriad radio and television programs.
 JAMES A. BAKER, III

 Mr. Baker's record of public service began in 1975 as Under Secretary of Commerce to President Gerald Ford.
 It concluded with his service as White House Chief of Staff and senior counselor to President Bush from August 1992 to January 1993.
 Long active in American presidential politics, Mr. Baker led presidential campaigns for Presidents Ford, Reagan, and Bush over the course of five consecutive presidential elections from 1976 to 1992.
 A native Houstonian, Mr. Baker graduated from Princeton University in 1952.
 After two years of active duty as a lieutenant in the U.S. Marine Corps, he entered The University of Texas School of Law at Austin.
 He received his LL.B. with honors in 1957, and practiced law with the Houston firm of Andrews and Kurth from 1957 to 1975.
 Mr. Baker received the Presidential Medal of Freedom in 1991 and has been the recipient of many other awards for distinguished public service, including Princeton University's Woodrow Wilson Award, the American Institute for Public Service's Jefferson Award, Harvard University's John F. Kennedy School of Government Award, the Hans J. Morgenthau Award, the George F. Kennan Award, the Department of the Treasury's Alexander Hamilton Award, the Department of State's Distinguished Service Award, and numerous honorary academic degrees.